adamnoor/data_generator/README.md

 The output allows for up to three csv files with all of the potential roster combinations as well as a column for "amount left for flex."
 This is one of the parameters set at the start of running the program through a prompt.

 At the start of the program a prompt appears to set the minimum and maximum of the amount left for the flex, as well as the budget.
 There is a prompt to allow for multiple csv files but they all currently point to the same file.
-The get_user_info function where the update to allow for multiple csv files will happen.